F3real/F3real.github.io/content/IAThooking.md

 Pointer IAT is found at `DataDirectory[IMAGE_DIRECTORY_ENTRY_IAT]` entry.

-But finding the IAT is not enough for hooking a API function.
-It contains only API addreses and in order to replace a API function address we need to know which entry belongs to the API function that we want to hook.
-For this we have to look at IDT (pointer to IDT is in `DataDirectory[IMAGE_DIRECTORY_ENTRY_IMPORT]`).
+But finding the IAT is not enough for hooking an API function.
+It contains only API addreses and in order to replace an API function address we need to know which entry belongs to the API function that we want to hook.
+For this, we have to look at IDT (pointer to IDT is in `DataDirectory[IMAGE_DIRECTORY_ENTRY_IMPORT]`).

-IDT (Import Directory Table) table contains IMAGE_IMPORT_DESCRIPTOR entries with following structure:
+IDT (Import Directory Table) table contains IMAGE_IMPORT_DESCRIPTOR entries with the following structure:

 ~~~c
 typedef struct _IMAGE_IMPORT_DESCRIPTOR {